How to Make a Food Delivery App: Easy-to-Follow Guide for 2025

 Order placement and payment

+Make your own food delivery app with a simplified checkout process that is as simple as possible to decrease the number of abandoned orders.
 You can add payments via Braintree, Stripe, or PayPal.
-These services allow you to implement payments in a short period of time.
-But keep in mind that these payment gateways charge fees (2,9% + $0.30 for every transaction).
+Such integration makes it easy for food delivery app users to pay for their orders.
+But keep in mind that these payment gateways charge fees.
 And don’t forget about the option to pay in cash.

 Push notifications

-You can also send your customers various notifications about discounts or special offers like GrubHub does.
+Push notifications can help you remind users about delivery stages, such as acceptance, on its way, arrival, and so on, as on platforms like UberEats or Glovo.
+You can also send your customers various notifications about discounts or special offers.
 The best ways to develop push notifications would be:

 • Amazon SNS